The Wilo Group

 Oliver Hermes, President and Global CEO of the Wilo Group

-More than 9,000 employees worldwide work every day on innovations with a clear goal: to improve people's quality of life.
+Around 9,000 employees worldwide work every day on innovations with a clear goal: to improve people's quality of life.

 Around 90 production and sales companies in over 50 countries